-Today, the U.S. Census Bureau released its latest nominal read of retail sales showing an increase of 0.8% from February and an increase of 6.5% on a year-over-year basis on an aggregate of all items including food, fuel and healthcare services.
+Today, the U.S. Census Bureau released its latest nominal read of retail sales showing a notable increase of 1.1% from January, a gain of 4.6% on a year-over-year basis on an aggregate of all items including food, fuel and healthcare services.

-Nominal "discretionary" retail sales including home furnishings, home garden and building materials, consumer electronics and department store sales increased 1.61% from February and increased 5.91% above the level seen in March 2011 while, adjusting for inflation, “real” discretionary retail sales increased 3.23% over the same period.
+Nominal "discretionary" retail sales including home furnishings, home garden and building materials, consumer electronics and department store sales, on the other hand, declined a sight 0.12% from January but remained 0.98% above the level seen in February 2012 while, adjusting for inflation, “real” discretionary retail sales declined 0.31% over the same period.

 On a “nominal” basis, there had appeared to be “rough correlation” between strong home value appreciation and strong retail spending preceding the housing bust and an even stronger correlation when home values started to decline.